thirdweb-dev/typescript-sdk/etc/sdk.api.md

     ERC721 = 2,
     // (undocumented)
     None = 0
 }

+// Warning: (ae-internal-missing-underscore) The name "UploadBatchResult" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface UploadBatchResult {
+    // (undocumented)
+    baseUri: string;
+    // (undocumented)
+    uris: string[];
+}

 // Warning: (ae-internal-missing-underscore) The name "UploadError" should be prefixed with an underscore because the declaration is marked as @internal